theochem/horton/doc/user_hamiltonian_molecular.rst

 -------------------------------------------------

-When post-processing results from other programs, it may be desirable to use exactly the same basis set as was used in the other program (Gaussian, ORCA, PSI4, etc.) This can be acchieved by loading the geometry, basis set and wavefunction from one of the following formats: ``.mkl``, ``.molden``, ``.fchk``, or HORTON's internal ``.h5`` format.
+When post-processing results from other programs, it may be desirable to use exactly the same basis set that was used in the other program (Gaussian, ORCA, PSI4, etc).
+This can be achieved by loading the geometry, basis set and wavefunction from one of the following formats: ``.mkl``, ``.molden``, ``.fchk``, or HORTON's internal ``.h5`` format.
 In principle, it is also possible to load the basis set from a ``.wfn`` file, but keep in mind that this